Sage-Bionetworks/portalsDocs/articles/getting_started.md

 ## Logging into Synapse

 Synapse credentials are required to use the programmatic clients.
-Register to create an account, and even if you login with a Gmail account, make sure you go through the extra step of creating a username and password.
+Register to create an account, and even if you login with a Google account, make sure you go through the extra step of creating a Synapse username and password.

 At the command line you can login by specifying your Synapse username and password.

-The login credentials can be specified for every call to the synapseclient but this is not the recommended practice as your password will be visible on the command line.
-Instead by passing the `rememberMe` parameter you can cache your credentials on the machine.
+The login credentials can be specified for every Synapse client session, but this is not the recommended practice as your password will be visible.
+Instead, by passing the `rememberMe` parameter you can cache your credentials for use in future Synapse client sessions.

 The full list of possible login parameters for the Python client can be found in the [Python Docs](http://docs.synapse.org/python/Client.html#synapseclient.Synapse.login) and for the R client in the [R Docs](http://docs.synapse.org/r/synapseLogin.html).